-Remuneration of Executive Director and key management personnel comprises a fixed component and a variable component.
+Remuneration of the Executive Director and key management personnel comprises a fixed component and a variable component.
 The fixed component comprises basic salary plus other fixed allowances.
 The variable component which comprises bonuses is linked to the performance of the Company and the individual.
-In FY2015, variable or performance related income/ bonus made up 23% to 40% of the total remuneration of each executive director and key management personnel.
+In FY2016, variable or performance-related income/ bonus made up 14% to 24% of the total remuneration of the Executive Director and each key management personnel.
 The remuneration package is designed to enable the Company to stay competitive and allows the Company to better align executive compensation with shareholder value creation.